Tu Nidito FAQs

 Direct care volunteers work directly with children, teens, young adults and/or caregivers impacted by a serious medical condition or death.
 Direct care volunteers must be at least 16 years old, complete all required paperwork, participate in all required training, pass a background check and make a minimum commitment of 1 year.

-For single taxpayers, married couples filing separately or head of household, the maximum tax credit is $470 for 2024 and $495 for 2025.
-For married taxpayers filing jointly the maximum credit is $938 for 2024 and $987 for 2025.
+For single taxpayers, married couples filing separately or head of household, the maximum tax credit for 2025 is $495.
+For married taxpayers filing jointly the maximum credit is $987 for 2025.
+In 2026, this increases to $506 and $1009 respectively.

 If you make your gift on or before April 15 you may apply them to the prior year’s state taxes.
 (Consult your tax professional!)